Kneaded That

 • Add eggs: Beat in the eggs one at a time, followed by the extra yolk, then mix in the vanilla.

-• Mix dry ingredients: In a separate bowl, whisk together flour, cocoa, baking soda, and salt.
+• Mix dry ingredients: In a separate bowl, whisk together flour, baking soda, and salt.

-• Combine: Add ⅓ of the dry mixture to the butter-sugar mix, then half the sour cream, another ⅓ dry, the rest of the sour cream, finishing with the last ⅓ dry.
-Mix just until combined.
-Pour in the bloomed cocoa mixture and stir until smooth.
+• Combine: Add ⅓ of the dry mix to the butter-sugar, then half the sour cream, another ⅓ dry, the rest of the sour cream, and the last ⅓ dry.
+Mix just until combined, then stir in the bloomed cocoa mixture until smooth.
+(Alternating prevents clumping — don't skip it.)

-• Bake: Divide batter evenly among cupcake liners, filling each about ¾ full.
-Bake 18–22 minutes, or until a toothpick inserted in the center comes out clean or with a few moist crumbs.
+• Bake: Divide the batter among the liners, about ¾ full, and bake 18–22 minutes, until a toothpick comes out clean or with a few moist crumbs.

 • Cool: Let cupcakes cool in the pan for 5 minutes, then transfer to a wire rack to cool completely before frosting.